• Home

 The following link has lots of info on Eurycomanone...

-You will have no doubt heard some people say it should be dark brown and others light brown or tan/beige/yellow etc. The truth is that there is no color or shade that it "should" be and never has been or will be, the color may be determined by a number of factors such as temperatures used, exposure time to these temperatures, extraction methods, extract solvents used, extraction times, species used, drying methods etc. It could be whitish-yellow, yellow, creamy white, pink, pinky brown, reddish brown, tan brown, dark brown etc, it honestly makes no difference whatsoever to the quality of the product.
+You will have no doubt heard some people say it should be dark brown and others light brown or tan/beige/yellow etc. The truth is that there is no color or shade that it "should" be and never has been or will be, the color may be determined by a number of factors such as temperatures used, exposure time to these temperatures, extraction methods, extract solvents used, extraction times, species used, drying methods etc. This applies to most herbs.

 Traditional extraction methods using high temps for long periods and milling tend to be darker, newer methods of extraction such as high-pressure extraction, and drying methods like freeze and spray drying, tend to produce lighter extracts as although the temperatures can be high they are only exposed to them for a fraction of the time, a few seconds instead of hours.